joey-qytyku/OS-90-i386/docs/README.md

 Q: What type of kernel design is used?

 A: Hybrid.
 There are drivers in KERNL386.EXE but they are only for standard PC hardware.
-Almost everything else goes in a driver.
+Almost everything else goes in a driver outside of the kernel but still in the same address space.

 Q: I want to write software for OS/90, what resources are available?